YU-MITC/moodle-mod_kalmediares/README.md

 Change log of YU Kaltura Media Resource
 ------

+Version 1.5.0

+* fixed lib.php, trigger.php, and view.php, in order to support completion trackings.
+* fixed README.md, in order to support the Moodle 3.10.

 Version 1.4.2

 * fixed provider.php, renderer.php, and restore_kalmediares_activity_task.class.php, in order to corresponding to Moodle coding style.
-* fixed README.md in order to support the Moodle 3.9.
+* fixed README.md, in order to support the Moodle 3.9.

 Version 1.4.1R3